 The biological monitoring program being piloted in 2022 is also an important element to engage the public more broadly in HCP work.
 In particular, we intend to collect engaging images and video of the critters using protected habitat to help promote greater awareness of the incredible biodiversity that exists in Hennepin County.

 Activity Details

 Requirements

-If funded, this program will meet all applicable criteria set forth in MS 97A.056?
+If funded, this proposal will meet all applicable criteria set forth in MS 97A.056?
 Yes

 Is the land you plan to acquire (easement) free of any other permanent protection?
-Yes coordinate to ensure annual inspections are completed to manage and mitigate for potential violations and encroachments.
+Yes